Embedding Comparator: Visualizing Differences in Global Structure and Local Neighborhoods via Small Multiples: Evaluation: Case Studies

-The embedding researcher we worked with on this case study was excited about the results the Embedding Comparator helped reveal.
-Generating these types of insights with prior tools would require significant tedious effort\,---\,besides manually constructing the necessary views (e.g., within a Jupyter notebook), the researcher would have needed to formulate hypotheses \emph{a priori} about which specific words to investigate further.
+The researcher we worked with on this case study was excited about the results the Embedding Comparator helped reveal.
+Generating these types of insights with prior tools would require significant tedious effort\,---\,besides manually constructing the necessary views (e.g., within a Jupyter notebook), the researcher would have needed to formulate hypotheses \emph{a priori} about which specific words to investigate.
 In contrast, by calculating a similarity score for every word, and by visualizing local neighborhoods as dominoes, the Embedding Comparator surfaces this information more directly.
-As a result, the system transforms the process of comparing embedding models from requiring explicit and manual steering from the researcher, towards more of a \emph{browsing} experience.
-This shift frees the researcher to focus on generating and answering hypotheses about their models, and allows for more serendipitous discovery.
-For instance, during the course of using the Embedding Comparator, the researcher discovered an unexpected result: the word \emph{``generous''} adopted a more negative result after fine-tuning.
-To explain this finding required digging into the training data to uncover phrases such as \emph{``I'm being generous giving this movie 2 stars''} and \emph{``2 stars out of a possible 10 and that is being overly generous.''}
+As a result, the system transforms the process of comparing embedding models from requiring explicit and manual steering by the researcher, towards more of a \emph{browsing} experience.
+This shift frees the researcher to focus on generating and answering hypotheses about their models.